bytesource/rstore/README.md

 * **:recursive**, default: `false`
     * When set to true and a directory is given, recursively search for files.
 Non-csv files are skipped.
 * **:selector**, default: `""`
     * Mandatory css selector with an URL.
-For more details please see the [Nokogiri documentation](http://nokogiri.org)
+For more details please see the section *Further Reading* below

 ### Parse Options